Skip to content

 All applications for a place on any of the Music degree programmes must be made through the Universities and Colleges Admissions Service (UCAS) application service.
 Applications can be made either in the English or the Welsh language.
 We recognise that if you are a Welsh speaker, you may feel more comfortable speaking to a Welsh speaking personal tutor.
 Provided there are Welsh speaking members of staff available, every effort will be made to allocate a Welsh speaker to you at any point of the application process.

 After we have received and considered your details, we will normally invite single subject students to visit the School of Music.
-You will be given a guided tour of the School by current students, offering you the opportunity to find out what life as a music student at Cardiff is really like.
-Discussions with the Admissions tutor or another member of staff will enable you to raise any questions you may have and allow us the opportunity of finding out more about your interests and ambitions.
-You will also be auditioned as an instrumentalist or vocalist and will be asked to sit a short written test.
+In the morning, you will be given a guided tour of the School by current students, offering you the opportunity to find out what life as a music student at Cardiff is really like.
+Members of staff will present musical workshops that will give you a sense of the School in action.
+In the afternoon, discussions with the admissions tutor or another member of staff will enable you to raise any questions you may have and allow us the opportunity of finding out more about your interests and ambitions, and you will also be auditioned as an instrumentalist or vocalist.
 If you are unable to accept our invitation on the date we suggest, an alternative date can usually be arranged.
 Joint Honours students will be invited to a convenient Humanities Open Day in the period January to March.

 The information provided by interviews and auditions is a crucial addition to that provided on UCAS forms, and they are an important means of identifying potential in individual candidates.

-The day will comprise an introductory talk from the Admissions tutor, a tour of the School of Music, a one-hour written test and a 15-minute interview/ audition with a member of staff.
+The day will comprise an introductory talk from the Admissions tutor, a tour of the School of Music, workshops with staff, and a 15-minute interview/ audition with a member of staff.

 Interviews are conducted by individual members of staff.
 Applicants will initially be asked to perform or sing for around 5 minutes.
 The choice of repertoire is left to individual candidates.
 Assessment of performance is based on overall expressive and technical standards.